California lawmaker introduces bill of rights for cats, dogs - NewsBreak

 But the “Dog and Cat Bill of Rights” goes beyond that, calling the pets “sentient beings that experience complex feelings that are common among living animals while being unique to each individual animal.”

 The bill is apparently in response to millions of dollars spent every year to euthanize or otherwise control a booming number of cats and dogs.
-The legislation text says the pets have a right to be spayed and neutered to “reduce the state’s dog and cat overpopulation.”Has Russia invaded Ukraine?
+The legislation text says the pets have a right to be spayed and neutered to “reduce the state’s dog and cat overpopulation.”Australia reopening borders to tourists on Monday

 The legislation is sponsored by the Social Compassion in Legislation, an animal advocacy group.
 The group’s founder and president, Judie Mancuso, said they were appreciative of Santiago for “recognizing the need to uplift the conversation around the rights our dogs and cats deserve.”